AlexandraPod/JetBrains-test-task/README.md

 I also attached a report in PDF format: **"Aleksandra Podborodnikova_JetBrains.pdf"**

-The main data processing was done in the Jupiter laptop **"Jetbrains.ipynb"**.
+The main data processing was done in the Jupiter notebook **"Jetbrains.ipynb"**.
 At the beginning there is a table of contents based on which you can navigate through the questions of the test task.

 I also attach **'build_model.py'** that contains one function for training the model, I took it out separately, since it was necessary to reuse a large amount of code.